edyn/ikue/README.md

 Features
 -------
  - Simple api to create and submit jobs
- - Retry failled job
+ - Retry failed jobs
- - Support two backoff strategy for failed job
+ - Support two backoff strategies for failed job
    - *'fixed'*: will retry the job at a fixed interval
-   - *''exponential*: will retry failed job doubling the wait time after each failure.
+   - *'exponential'*: will retry failed job doubling the wait time after each failure.
- - Pluggable **logger**: By default ikue log to *stdout* but you can easily plug your own logger.
+ - Pluggable **logger**: By default ikue log to *stdout* but you can easily plug in your own logger.
- - Selective job reception: If you don't want to receive jobs with a specific name in your *workQueue*, you can selectively specify a whitelist.
+ - Selective job reception: If you only want to receive jobs with a specific name in your *workQueue*, you can selectively specify a whitelist.

 Requirements
 -------